-Find the difference: A fun game which is available in all shapes and sizes.
+Find the difference: A fun brain game for toddlers, this game is available in all shapes and sizes.
 You even have a column in the toon section of the daily newspaper.
 It is as simple as looking at two picture tiles which have the same picture with minor differences.
 The child is trained to observe the pictures carefully and pick out the differences between them.
 This is excellent for mental development since it forces the brain to focus on the tiny details and helps improve concentration.

-Memory basket: This is a simple game that you can easily play anywhere with just a simple collection of small objects and a basket/box.
-All you have to do is put a number of small but visible objects in the box like crayons, fridge magnets, balls… About 10 objects are good.
+Memory basket: This is a simple memory game for toddlers that you and your child can easily play anywhere.
+To play this game you need only a simple collection of small objects and a basket/box.
+Put a few of the objects like crayons, fridge magnets and balls in the box.
+About 10 objects are good.
 Allow your child to have a good look at the contents of the basket.
 Then, take away the basket and ask your child to tell you what was in the box.
 Memory games are great to build short-term and long-term memory.

-Scrambled sequences: If your child is old enough to read, write out single words of a sentence on cards of paper and jumble them.
+Scrambled sequences: If your child is old enough to read, write single words of a sentence on cards of paper and jumble them.
 Ask your child to reorder the words to make up a sentence that makes sense.
-The exercise is great to help build language skills in children.
+This brain activity for toddlers is great way to build language skills in children.
 It also helps hone vocabulary and fluency in the language.
 For younger children, even arranging letters of the alphabet or numbers in order will work.

-Puzzle it out: Everybody knows that puzzles are a great way to take the brain for a jog, so to say.
+Puzzle it out: Puzzles are a great brain game for toddlers.
 But why?
 Working on solving puzzles helps develop skills like logic, reasoning, problem-solving and strategic thinking.
 Even though this might seem a lot for that simple cartoon picture puzzle you bought for your child, these are cognitive skills that are developed as a result of solving puzzles frequently.

 Pretend play: You often see children play pretend games, playing house with the dolls or playing soldier combat games with G. I. Joe toys.
 These games are in fact very healthy for children’s mental development.
 Playing make-up games involves employing a great deal of imagination which on the outside looks cute.
 But, what looks to you like childish fun and games is actually hundreds of neurons working together to manipulate images, memories and alternative situations to create a world of make-believe.
 Even though the exact mechanism is not known, scientists believe that encouraging children’s imagination is one of the best therapies for brain development.